+The real heroes of Superman are his parents.

+(Sanjay nods)

-The real heros of Super-man are his parents.
-(Sanjay nods) The day someone becomes a parent is the day they become a hero whether they know it or not.
+The day someone becomes a parent is the day they become a hero whether they know it or not.
 A protector and guardian of an entire world.
-Though if they don't take responsibility for that world they've been assigned to, they may end up with a Lex Luthor and not a Super-man.
-The original Super-man and Lex Luthor were parables on parenting.
+Though if they don't take responsibility for that world they've been assigned to, they may end up raising a Lex Luthor and not a Superman.
+The original Superman and Lex Luthor were parables on parenting.
+Both are born with power in one way or another.
+But...
 One is raised one way.
 The other is raised in another way.
 Look at the end result.

 He takes a moment to gather his thoughts.
-To Isabella--
+To Isabella-

-If you ever forget why Super-man does what he does just remember his name.
+If you ever forget why Superman does what he does you just remember his name.
 His human name.
 Clark Kent.
 Clark is his mother's surname.
 Martha Clark.
 Kent is his father's surname.
 Jonathan Kent.
 What is a surname?
 A call to the past.

 A reminder of where we come from and what we stand for.
-Super-man is all about family, parental sacrifice, and fitting in a new world and he never does anything 'just because'.
+Superman is all about family, parental sacrifice, and fitting in a new, adopted world, and he never does anything 'just because.'
+The power... who cares... that's not what Superman is about...

 Stevie nods.
-This Sanjay clearly loves his Super-man.
-She offers--
+This Sanjay clearly loves his Superman.
+She offers-